gav-ctf/Solr-ctf-query-parser/README.md

 A "/ctf" request handler is provided to help with testing and tuning (see attached solrconfig.xml).
 This quantifies primary and secondary improvements relative to the unmodified return and provides other useful metrics.

-For more detail about the CTF process go to https://www.slideshare.net/pontneo/better-search-implementation-of-click-through-filter-as-a-query-parser-plugin-for-apache-solr-lucene
+For more detail about the CTF plugin go to https://www.slideshare.net/pontneo/better-search-implementation-of-click-through-filter-as-a-query-parser-plugin-for-apache-solr-lucene

 SOME EXAMPLE CTF QUERIES (parameters are described below):
 ---------------------------------------------------------